-How to design a brochure #10: Proofread and edit your brochure
+10. Proofread and edit your brochure

 Proofreading your brochure, and preferably getting someone else to do it, will save you a lot of money on stupid mistakes.
 Discovering the spelling mistakes in a stack of brochures printed is more embarrassing than nothing else.

 Not only does it not look professional, but it can also completely put people off what you’re trying to sell them.
 Why would they expect you to deliver a good product, service, or meet up — if you didn’t care enough to proofread your brochure?

 11. Prepare the designed brochure for printing

 Just like live performance by a musician doesn’t sound the same as on the record, your printed design can end up looking slightly different than it does on the screen.
 You can minimize this difference by preparing your design for printing.